Last modified: April 1, 2021

 6.1.
 Term.
 The Jumpstart Enablement Services will be completed within sixty (60) days of the kick off meeting.
-If in Looker's reasonable discretion, the Jumpstart Enablement Services are not completed within the timeframe specified herein, the Jumpstart Enablement Services will: (a) end and be considered completed, and Customer will transition to TSS for any further assistance needed or (b) Customer will execute an additional Order Form, subject to additional fees, to extend the timeframe for the Jumpstart Enablement Services.
+If in Google's reasonable discretion, the Jumpstart Enablement Services are not completed within the timeframe specified herein, the Jumpstart Enablement Services will: (a) end and be considered completed, and Customer will transition to TSS for any further assistance needed or (b) Customer will execute an additional Order Form, subject to additional fees, to extend the timeframe for the Jumpstart Enablement Services.

-"Personal Data" means personal data that (a) has the meaning given to it in the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 ("GDPR") and (b) would cause Looker to be subject to GDPR as a data processor for Customer.
+"Personal Data" means personal data that (a) has the meaning given to it in the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 ("GDPR") and (b) would cause Google to be subject to GDPR as a data processor for Customer.

 PSO Services Addendum

-This Professional Services Addendum (the "PSO Addendum") supplements and is incorporated into the Agreement between Looker and Customer.
+This Professional Services Addendum (the "PSO Addendum") supplements and is incorporated into the Agreement between Google and Customer.
 This PSO Addendum applies to the advisory and consulting services described in this PSO Addendum that are designed to help Customer use the Services described in the Agreement.
 Terms defined in the Agreement apply to this PSO Addendum.

 1.2.
 Deliverables and Acceptance.
 There are no formal deliverables or acceptance criteria.
 PSO Services are deemed accepted as performed.